Ultimate Guide to Paycheck Protection Program (PPP) Loans

 No, if you are an LLC, take draws from the company and file on your 1040, that is not included in the payroll calculation.

 You will submit your Form 1040 with Schedule C to verify payroll.

 I am concerned about security.
 Can I password protect my documents before I submit them?

 Please do not submit password protected documents.
 We won’t be able to open them to verify your information, which will delay your application.

 Examples of organizational documents include: Articles of Incorporation, Certificate of Existence, Certificate of Organization, State LLC Agreement, Certificate of Formation, or the Articles of Information.
 (This does not apply if you are a sole proprietor or independent contractor.)

-What goes into the payroll calculation if I am not a sole prop or independent contractor?
+What goes into the payroll calculation if I am not a seasonal business and not a sole prop / independent contractor?

-- Any salaries, wages, commissions, tips and bonuses, including severance pay found on W3 (excluding contractor pay and owner draw compensation)
+- Any salaries, wages, commissions, tips and bonuses, including severance pay found on Form W-3 or your quarterly Form 941 (excluding contractor pay and owner draw compensation)